The plague quarantine island home to the alleged "Vampire of Venice."

 Analysis on the skull discovered with a brick wedged in the mouth revealed that it once belonged to a woman between 61 and 71 years old.
-Although her exact story is likely never to be known, it is thought that she must have been believed to be a “Shroud Eater,” a type of vampire associated particularly with Germany and related territories.
+Although her exact story is likely never to be known, it was thought that she must have been believed to be a “Shroud Eater,” a type of vampire associated particularly with Germany and related territories.

 The Shroud Eater is a different sort of vampire, not found biting the necks of voluptuous victims, but instead found still in their grave.
 Believed to be a sort of undead corpse, they were known for making hideous chewing sounds and were thought to cause death and destruction from a distance.
 There are several theories about how this particular myth came to be, but it seems to be particularly prevalent in times of plague or disease, when one death eventually leads to many more, often of friends and family members.